 - There are 18 questions made up of drag /drops and design (Visio style drawing) questions.
 There are no multiple choices

 - You need a score of 300 to pass, although this is almost meaningless as the exam questions are weighted depending on certain criteria

-- The exam is negatively marked, in other words you lose points if you do something incorrect.
+- The exam is negatively marked, in other words, you lose points if you do something incorrectly.
 (Drawing too many HBAs might make you lose marks for example)

 - It’s around £300 / $400 although you can get 20% off if you are a VMUG Advantage subscriber

 I’ve spoken to many people and happily continue to do so after passing the exam.
 Most people (including present VCDX’s) are failing their first and second attempts so it’s not for the faint-hearted.
 You need to know almost every vSphere feature including vSAN and all the soft skills such as VMware’s definitions of Requirements, Risks, Constraints and Assumptions.
 The best advice is to go through everything in the blueprint, there are thousands of pages of material but all the information you need to pass is in that material.
 Remember, this is an advanced exam and a prerequisite for Implementation Expert so it’s not going to be like the VCP exams.
 Keep in mind that the exam is currently for vSphere 6.0 so any vSAN questions etc should be at that release level too.